bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ## Summary

-The existing controllers will modified to cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.
+The existing controllers will be modified to cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.
 This feature will allow for:
 - faster horizontal scaling
 - prevent security alerts from new nodes which immediately need a security update as those new nodes will now come with the security update already installed
 - help prevent users from needing to spin up warm nodes and overprovision